 Type Aliases Create Type Synonyms

-Alongside the newtype pattern, Rust provides the ability to declare a type alias to give an existing type another name.
+Along with the newtype pattern, Rust provides the ability to declare a type alias to give an existing type another name.
 For this we use the type keyword.
 For example, we can create the alias Kilometers to i32 like so:

 type Kilometers = i32;

-This means Kilometers is a synonym for i32; unlike the Millimeters and Meters types we created in Listing 19-23, Kilometers is not a separate, new type.
-Values that have the type Kilometers will be treated exactly the same as values of type i32:
+Now, the alias Kilometers is a synonym for i32; unlike the Millimeters and Meters types we created in Listing 19-23, Kilometers is not a separate, new type.
+Values that have the type Kilometers will be treated the same as values of type i32:

 type Kilometers = i32;